MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-css-optimization.md

 ### Configure theme styles to enable module CSS optimization for individual modules

-The below steps will help you guide on how to configure CSS for individual modules to leverage the CSS optimization feature.

-Each theme contains a **styles** folder where we configure all of the theme CSS.
-Module specific styles need to be included in a **modules** directory within the styles folder as shown below:
+Each theme contains a **styles** folder where all of the theme CSS files reside.
+Module specific styles need to be included in a new **modules** directory within the styles folder as shown below:

 ![styles](media/css-optimization-1.png)